isfoo/TrackmaniaPathFinder/README.md

 Input: `N` by `N` matrix with edge costs; `K` - number of best solutions to find.

-0. set **LowerBound** to 0
-1. Perform step of **Hungarian method** - subtract minimal value in each row from all values in a that row and do the same for columns.
-The sum of those minimum values tnat we used for subtracting is added to our **LowerBound**
+1. Solve assignment problem using **Hungarian method** and save minimal cost of assignment as **LowerBound**.
 2. If **LowerBound** is bigger than the cost of already found top `K` solutions then **return** (early stopping)
 3. Otherwise choose the most promising edge `E` (one that most probably will be included in the solution).
-We do this by going through the zeros in our matrix and checking how much **LowerBound** would increase if we were to remove this edge.
+We do this by going through the edges used in optimal assignment and estimating how much **LowerBound** would increase if we were to remove this edge.
 The edge without which the **LowerBound** would increase the most is our chosen edge.
 4. Fork into 2 possible recursive paths:
-    1. Lock-in edge `E` - We remove the row and column from our matrix.
+    1. Lock-in edge `E` - Remove all edges that cannot be part of the solution together with this edge.
 Go to step 1.
-    2. Remove edge `E` - We set the value of that edge to infinity.
+    2. Remove edge `E` - Set the value of that edge to infinity.
 Go to step 1.

 Since the algorithm tries for each edge to either include it at step 4.1 or exclude it at step 4.2 we are guaranteed to go through all possible combinations.
-However because at each step we calculate current **LowerBound** on minimal cost of assignment we will be able to relatively quickly realize there is no point in recursing futher and can skip tons of routes.
+However because at each step we calculate current **LowerBound** on minimal cost of the solution we will be able to relatively quickly realize there is no point in recursing futher and can skip tons of routes.

-Although this algorithm is ok and I would say my implementation is pretty well optimized, it's nowhere close state of the art.
-It's because there are other relaxations methods and also best solvers use extension of **Branch and Bound** method called **Branch and Cut**.
-I wasn't able to find any good simple description of those algorithms or any reasonably short and understandable implementation I could adapt.
-Maybe if I find some time and motivation I will sit down and implement this.

 ### Heuristic algorithm